Full question:

 Answer:

-A parent, guardian or next friend may change the name of a minor by filing the appropriate petition in the District Court.
-It is not necessary for the child to agree to the name change?
-However, the court may consider the wishes of a child old enough to express their wishes in considering whether to grant the petition.
+A parent, guardian, or next friend can change a minor's name by filing a petition in the District Court.
+The child's agreement is not necessary, but the court may consider the wishes of a child old enough to express them.
+While there is no specific requirement for parental consent, the court may weigh any objections from the parent in its decision.

-A parent could grant a power of attorney to another adult authorizing him/her to sign the petition on behalf of the parent.
-However, a minor can not grant a power of attorney.
+A parent can grant a power of attorney to another adult to sign the petition on their behalf.
+However, a minor cannot grant a power of attorney.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.